Ancient-Wisdom.Co.Uk

 The Chinese art of 'Feng-shui', or 'wind and water', also means 'that which cannot be seen and cannot be grasped'.
 The duty of the practitioners of the art was to determine the flow of 'lung-mei', or 'Dragon currents'.
 Every building, stone and planted tree was so placed into the landscape as to conform to the 'dragon currents' which flowed along these lines.
 The main paths of the forces were believed to be determined by the routes of the sun, moon and five major planets.
 We know that the Earth is encompassed within a magnetic field.
 The strength and direction of the magnetic currents vary according to the position of the sun, moon and closer planets.
 The magnetic field is also affected.

-It is possible that this field was detected (i.e. through dowsing), and mapped out in the past.
+It is possible that this field may have been detected (i.e. through dowsing), and mapped out in the past.
 Noobergen (6), reminds us that the earths natural magnetism was believed to have been used to re-fertilise the soil, in the same way as the aborigines did with their 'turingas' or 'dream lines'.
 He also mentions that there is scientific research that shows that water is extremely sensitive to electromagnetic fields, and that as the fields are changed or influenced, so the chemistry of the water may be altered too.
 Horticulturalists have discovered that plants placed within a magnetic field grow more than six times faster than in normal conditions.
 We are able to show today that the strength and direction of the Earths magnetic currents vary according to the positions of the Sun, Moon and other planets.

 The fact it took so long for us to realise that astronomy was in any way involved with megalithic culture is almost as surprising as the fact that it was ever forgotten.
 Although there has been a traditional resistance to this theory from the scientific establishment, we live in a time when it is finally accepted that many of the larger megalithic constructions were designed so as to be able to accurately identify celestial objects or measure their cycles.

-(More about Archaeo-astronomy)
+(More about Archaeoastronomy)

 The previous examples have offered a indication that geometry might be involved in the orientation of some ley-lines.
-It is arguable that as many of the sites are aligned astronomically, and as geometry is a natural product of astronomy, the effect might be a product of 'automatic' or 'accidental' geometry within the layout of certain sites, but this does not explain geometry between sites which certainly involves surveying techniques, which in turn requires deliberate and applied mathematics (logarithms and trigonometry or their equivalent?).
+It is arguable that as many of the sites are aligned astronomically, and as geometry is a natural product of astronomy, the effect might be a product of 'automatic' or 'accidental' geometry within the layout of certain sites, but this does not explain geometry between sites which certainly involves surveying techniques, which in turn requires deliberate and applied mathematics (logarithms and trigonometry or their equivalent).

 This extremely significant finding shows both that the early megalithic builders were aware of both astronomy and geometry, and combined them deliberately into their constructions.
 At the same time as this reasonable astonishing revelation, we are able to see how many ley-markers may have been introduced along pre-existing alignments, and it is important to know the origin of all the markers on ley in order to accurately determine its origin and purpose.

 The megalithic tradition in the British Isles can apparently be traced back to at least 3,000 B.C., if not earlier still.
 This tradition seems to have been based on a very sophisticated philosophy of sacred science such as was taught centuries later by the Pythagorean school.
-As Professor Alexander Thom observes in his book Megalithic Sites in Britain (1967): “It is remarkable that one thousand years before the earliest mathematicians of classical Greece, people in these islands not only had a practical knowledge of geometry and were capable of setting out elaborate geometrical designs but could also set out ellipses based on the Pythagorean triangles.”
+As Professor Alexander Thom observes in his book Megalithic Sites in Britain (1967): �It is remarkable that one thousand years before the earliest mathematicians of classical Greece, people in these islands not only had a practical knowledge of geometry and were capable of setting out elaborate geometrical designs but could also set out ellipses based on the Pythagorean triangles.�

 (More about Geometric Alignments)